 Other steps need to be followed before the project can accept bids from construction contractors.

-First, the authority, the harbor district and South San Francisco need to sign a lease for the
+First, the authority, the harbor district and South San Francisco need to sign a lease for the area.

 Second, the harbor district has requested that lower annual debt service payments be made to the state Department of Boating and Waterways to pay off a $19 million loan used to build Oyster Point and Pillar Point Harbor in Half Moon Bay.